casangi/casadocs/docs/tasks/task_feather2.rst

         w \equiv \mathcal{F}(I^{lowres, psf})/max[|\mathcal{F}(I^{lowres, psf})|]

+   As justification the form of the first equation, one can consider that if the two images are the result of simply splitting an interferometer dataset into two pieces, then B=1 and w=1 for all uv-cells (since there is no relative *uv*-coverage difference for which to account), and so the expression in square brackets simplifies to :math:`[\mathcal{F}(im_1)+S\mathcal{F}(im_2)]/(1+S)`.
+For natural weighting, S can be interpreted simply as the ratio of the number of data points that were used to create the two images, and so this expression is just the weighted average, as expected.

    For the present application, :math:`I^{lowres, psf}` is taken to be the elliptical Gaussian beam defined in the low resolution image metadata, with